Sega Genesis: Later releases

 On May 22, 2006, North American company Super Fighter Team released Beggar Prince, a game translated from a 1996 Chinese original.
 It was released worldwide and was the first commercial Genesis game release in North America since 1998.
 Super Fighter Team would later go on to release two more games for the system, Legend of Wukong and Star Odyssey.
 In December 2010, WaterMelon, an American company, released Pier Solar and the Great Architects, the first commercial role-playing video game specifically developed for the console since 1996, and was the biggest 16-bit game ever produced for the console at the time at 64 Mb (roughly 8 Megabytes).
 Pier Solar is the only cartridge-based game which can optionally use the Sega CD to play an enhanced soundtrack and sound effects disc.
 In 2013, independent programmer Future Driver, inspired by the Disney film Wreck-It Ralph, developed Fix-It Felix Jr. for the Genesis.
 In 2017, American company Mega Cat Games released Coffee Crisis, a Beat 'em up, for the Sega Genesis.

 On December 5, 2007, Tectoy released a portable version of the Genesis/Mega Drive with twenty built-in games.
 Another version called "Mega Drive Guitar Idol" comes with two six-button joypads and a guitar controller with five fret buttons.
 The Guitar Idol game contains a mix of Brazilian and international songs.
 The console has 87 built-in games, including some from Electronic Arts based on the mobile phone versions.
 In 2016, Tectoy announced that they had developed a new Genesis console that not only looks almost identical to the original model of the Genesis, but also has a traditional cartridge slot and SD card reader, which was released in June 2017.

 In 2009, Chinese company AtGames produced a Genesis/Mega Drive-compatible console, the Firecore.
 It features a top-loading cartridge slot and includes two controllers similar to the six-button controller for the original Genesis.
 The console has 15 games built-in and is region-free, allowing cartridge games to run regardless of their region.
-AtGames produced a handheld version of the console.
+AtGames also produced a handheld version of the console preloaded with 20 games.
 Both machines have been released in Europe by distributing company Blaze Europe.

 In 2018, Sega announced a dedicated console, the Genesis/Mega Drive Mini.
 The console includes 40 games, including Gunstar Heroes and Castlevania: Bloodlines, with different games for different regions and a save-anywhere function.
 Streets of Rage composer Yuzo Koshiro provided the menu music.
 The console was released worldwide on September 19, 2019.

 Crowdfunded Sega Genesis games have been released in recent years, with Tanglewood, a puzzle platformer being released on August 14, 2018, and Xeno Crisis released on October 28, 2019.
 Both games were created by indie-game developers using actual Sega development hardware to ensure compatibility with the Genesis.
 On December 16, 2020, Paprium, WaterMelon's follow up game to Pier Solar, was released after nearly a decade in development.